Mega-Fi/megafi-docs/landing/docs/dex/overview.md

 **Earn Trading Fees**: Collect a portion of fees from every swap through your pool.

-**Custom Zones**: Choose where to concentrate liquidity for optimal returns.
+**Custom Ticks**: Choose where to concentrate liquidity for optimal returns.

+**Automated Management**: Use [Auto-Pools](../auto-pools/overview.md) preset configurations to automate tick selection and rebalancing, maximizing active time and fee earnings without constant monitoring.

 **Flexible Withdrawal**: Remove liquidity anytime.
 No lock periods or penalties.